bangive/android-youtube-player/README.md

 # Android Youtube Player
-***Android Youtube Player*** provides an easay way to play a Youtube video in your Android application.
+***Android Youtube Player*** provides an easy way to play a Youtube video in your Android application.

 Setup
 --------------------